hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

     Illegal instruction (core dumped)
     ```

-    we are presented with the illigal instruction error.
+    we are presented with the illegal instruction error.
 More info on this [here](troubleshooting.md#illegal-instruction-error)

 ## Creating a virtual environment on a specific cluster